ingogbe/ecomuseu-guide/README.md

 		- [x] Map Fragment (FloatingActionButton on the left opens map labels popup)
 		- [x] Room name at the exposition fragment
 		- [x] When there is no image in the database, display text only, instead of image "No Image"
-		- [ ] When open map, showing all of it and zoom from center to current room
+		- [x] When open map, showing all of it and zoom from center to current room (Changed to open directly in room)
 		- [x] Do not turn the screen in ExpositionFragment
 		- [x] In ExpositionFragment, use large image (ViewPager or AndroidImageSlider, with markers) when you have more than one image.
 		- [x] Add fragment AboutFragment, with informations about the application